 Your first few years of payments on a fixed-rate loan go primarily to pay interest.
 As you pay on the loan, more of your payment is applied to principal.

-Borrowers might choose a fixed-rate loan in order to lock in a low rate.
-Borrowers choose these types of loans because interest rates are low and they want to lock in the lower rate.
-If you have an Adjustable Rate Mortgage (ARM) now, refinancing into a fixed-rate loan can provide more stability in monthly payments.
+You might choose a fixed-rate loan in order to lock in a low rate.
+People select these types of loans because interest rates are low and they wish to lock in the low rate.
+If you have an Adjustable Rate Mortgage (ARM) now, refinancing with a fixed-rate loan can offer greater consistency in monthly payments.
 If you currently have an Adjustable Rate Mortgage (ARM), we'll be glad to assist you in locking a fixed-rate at a favorable rate.
 Call Hawk Mortgage Group at (443) 619-7900 to learn more.

-There are many different types of Adjustable Rate Mortgages.
-Generally, the interest on ARMs are determined by an outside index.
-Some examples of outside indexes are: the 6-month Certificate of Deposit (CD) rate, the 1 year rate on Treasure Securities, the Federal Home Loan Bank's 11th District Cost of Funds Index (COFI), or others.
+Adjustable Rate Mortgages — ARMs, as we called them above — come in even more varieties.
+Generally, the interest rates for ARMs are determined by a federal index.
+Some examples of outside indexes are: the 6-month Certificate of Deposit (CD) rate, the 1 year Treasury Security rate, the Federal Home Loan Bank's 11th District Cost of Funds Index (COFI), or others.

-ARMs usually start at a very low rate that may increase as the loan ages.
-You may hear people talking about "3/1 ARMs" or "5/1 ARMs".
-For these loans, the introductory rate is set for three or five years.
-It then adjusts every year.
-These kinds of loans are fixed for a number of years (3 or 5), then adjust.
-Loans like this are often best for borrowers who anticipate moving within three or five years.
-These types of adjustable rate loans are best for borrowers who will sell their house or refinance before the loan adjusts.
+ARMs most often feature the lowest, most attractive rates at the start of the loan.
+They usually guarantee that interest rate from a month to ten years.
+You've probably heard of 5/1 or 3/1 ARMs.
+For these loans, the initial rate is fixed for three or five years.
+After this period it adjusts every year.
+These kinds of loans are fixed for 3 or 5 years, then they adjust.
+These loans are best for borrowers who expect to move in three or five years.
+These types of adjustable rate programs are best for borrowers who will move before the loan adjusts.

 Have questions about mortgage loans?
 Call us at (443) 619-7900.
 It's our job to answer these questions and many others, so we're happy to help!